 Tiger's Nest Monastery

-Please note that the following itinerary has been especially designed to cover the Paro Festival of 2014 Spring.
+Please note that the following itinerary has been especially designed to cover the Paro Festival in the spring of 2015.

 Important Note :

 Your safety is of paramount concern while traveling with Himalayan Glacier.
 Please note that your leader has the authority to amend or cancel any part of the itinerary if it is deemed necessary due to safety concerns.
 Every effort will be made to keep to the above itinerary; however, since this adventure entails travelling in remote mountainous regions, we cannot guarantee that we will not deviate from it.
 Weather conditions, health condition of a group member, unexpected natural disasters, etc., can all contribute to changes in the itinerary.
 The leader will try to ensure that the trip runs according to plan, but please be prepared to be flexible if required.

 - Government approved A and B category hotels on twin- shared basis

 - Transportation in comfortable private vehicle(s)